-People value the guests and every tourist feels at home in this zone; this is the reason why people keep coming back to Namche.
+People value the guests, and every tourist feels at home in this zone; this is the reason why people keep coming back to Namche.
 Even the Namche Bazaar hotels shall feel like home with warm Sherpa people.
 Rich culture, unique festivities, and friendly people have magic over you.
 Namche experience is an unforgettable one.

 There are two ATMs in which Sidhartha Bank operates with VISA debit cards.
 And three banks are there for a currency change.

-You might see a dental hospital namely Namche Dental in the region.
+You might see a dental hospital, namely Namche Dental in the region.
 An American Himayan Basis (AFH) operates it.
 People say that the service is excellent in this clinic.

 Most people in Namche have Buddhist faith.
 Three monasteries reside in the region.

 The Tengboche monastery is popular among trekkers.
 Opposite to it is the Thame monastery.
 You have to walk for some time to get to these monasteries.
 The beautiful monasteries offer quiet surroundings for contemplation with the secluded and peaceful atmosphere.
-You will love the colorful prayer flags and Mani walls adorning the site.
+You will love the colourful prayer flags and Mani walls adorning the site.

 The museum at Namche has the name Tenzing Hillary Museum.
 This museum stands on the Tengboche route above the village.
-It has to offer interesting facts on Sherpa climbs and expeditions, the lifestyle and culture of Sherpa people, and other artifacts.
+It has to offer interesting facts on Sherpa climbs and expeditions, the lifestyle and culture of Sherpa people, and other artefacts.

 There is a hall of reputation in the museum where pictures of Sherpa who summitted Mount Everest are present.
 You shall see the pictures of Tenzing Norgay and Edmund Hillary too.

 The mighty Everest is visible from the Everest View Hotel at 3880 meters.
 You will witness the magnificent view of Khumbu peaks as well as the Everest.
 The experiencing of watching Everest is awe-inspiring.
-At certain seasons in the year, Namche Bazaar weather may not allow for the views clearly but it is clearly perceptible other times.
+At certain seasons in the year, Namche Bazaar weather may not allow for the views clearly, but it is clearly perceptible other times.